 Conclusion

 Finding friends in Salzburg usually works through repeatable places, shared tasks and clear formats.
-Jugendbüro, akzente, Streusalz, the Stadt:Bibliothek and a few well-chosen groups are much more realistic than hunting for one perfect night.
+Jugendbüro, akzente, Streusalz, open youth places, the Stadt:Bibliothek and well-chosen youth groups are much more realistic than hunting for one perfect night.